home-assistant/home-assistant.io/source/_integrations/fireservicerota.markdown

 <img src='/images/integrations/fireservicerota/dashboard.png' alt='Example of a FireServiceRota dashboard' class="no-shadow"/>

-This photo shows what a FireServiceRota dashboard can look like.
+This screenshot shows what a FireServiceRota dashboard can look like.

 ## Debugging